Riimu/Kit-UrlParser/README.md

 ```

 Note that using this parsing mode requires the PHP extension `intl` to be
 enabled.
-The appropriate parsing mode can also be provided the constructor of
+The appropriate parsing mode can also be provided to the constructor of
 the `Uri` component using the second constructor parameter.

 While support for parsing these UTF-8 characters is available, this library does